panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ---
 title: "What is a Promise in JavaScript?"
-description: "An easy guide explaining what are promises and how to use them in JavaScript."
+description: "The post that I had wanted to read to understand promises myself: how promises make your life easier when coding asynchronous logic.  "
 published: "2021-07-13T12:00Z"
 modified: "2021-07-13T12:00Z"
 thumbnail: "./images/cover-6.png"